Accelerated Weathering Testing

 - Test methods for thermoplastic elastomer tension and vulcanized rubber

-- Best practices for rubber material testing including equipment and mixing
+- Best practices for rubber material testing, including equipment and mixing

 - Precise evaluation of test methods in the rubber and carbon industries